threeport/threeport/pkg/api/README.md

 the controllers as well as the REST paths that are used by the APIs request router.

-The objects are versioned so that backward compatibility can be maintained.
+The objects are versioned so that backward compatibility for the API objects can be maintained across releases of threeport itself.
 When required fields are added to an object or when fields are removed, a new version for that API object must be created.